syncfusion-content/blazor-docs/blazor/rating/events.md

 # Events in Rating Component

-This section explains the available events in Rating Component.
+This section describes the rating events that will be triggered when appropriate actions are performed.
+The following events are available in the rating Component.

 ## Created

-Event triggers after the creation of Rating.

-Below example shows Created event of the Rating.
+The rating Component triggers the `Created` event when rating Component rendering is completed.

 ```cshtml